DenisGorbachev/fastask-docs/src/ProjectManagement.md

-# Playbook
+# Project management

-Playbook is a project management system.
-It helps you to make decisions, verify them with simulations, send the tasks to [Tmesg](Tmesg.md).
+Zenbox allows you to manage projects by providing a long-term planning system.
+It helps you make decisions, verify them with simulations, [send the tasks](TaskManagement.md) to employees.

 ## Benefits